310mc/https-310mc.github.io-tl/source/_posts/supervillain/colors_arise.md

 Various colors!
 They sound together, reverberating that they are all justice

-Look here, I’ll send you a signal
-You’re bound to understand it, aren’t you?
+Look here, If it’s a signal you need, I’ll send you one You’re bound to understand it, aren’t you?
 That’s right, that’s the white light that embraces the infinite colors We reflect one another within our eyes, those respectable hues